-- Real-time charging and policy management and enforcement
+- Real-time charging and policy management

-- Communications industry software and services ecosystems
+- Communications industry partner ecosystems (B2B2X)

-- IT systems for network virtualization
+- IT systems for network virtualization and monetization

 - Cloud and IoT service enablement and billing

-- Worldwide OSS/BSS Forecast
+- Worldwide Operations and Monetization (OSS/BSS) Forecast

-- Network Virtualization, NFV, Market Development Insight
+- Network Virtualization, NFV, and Market Development Insight

-- Workload Segmentation of CSP IT Infrastructure
+- Workload Segmentation of Communications SP IT Infrastructure

-- Worldwide Cloud Billing Forecast and Analysis
+- Global Monetization Forecast and Analysis